gvwilson/sensibleadventures/bookster/new.md

 unsettled Erileine.

 Vaszlav cleared his throat.
 "This is Jaromir, my new apprentice.
-And this *sra* is Erileine Saedie é Laeuc, the most voracious reader on Avaunt."
+And this *sra* is Erileine Saedanne é Laeuc, the most voracious reader on Avaunt."

 The Hett nodded.
 It was definitely a nod, not Vaszlav's deferential dip of the head.
 "Shall I set up here?" he asked the older Hett.

 "Please."
 Vaszlav handed his apprentice two pieces of bamboo.
 "Here.
 Idiot things must have warped with the wet.
 See if you can sort them